Golden tips for running webinars [20+ expert comments]

 Atanas Georgiev, CTO and co-founder of Enterprise League

 I’ve been running webinars for a few years and there are two pieces of advice I wish someone had shared with me back when I started.
 The first one is to not to hide behind the screen.
-A webinar is not a radio show, there’s a screen for a reason - show your face.
+This webinar tip is here to tell you that a webinar is not a radio show, there’s a screen for a reason - show your face.
 You don’t need to have a professional audio and video setup, just make sure people can see/hear you well.
 It might sound simple but showing your face to the audience as you speak can help create a personal connection with your audience.

 Raul Galera, Partner Manager at CandyBar